 Thrift or consignment

 I get a lot of my kids’ books from local thrift stores.
 Out favorite is Dorcas Ministries if you are near Cary, North Carolina.
 Their books are usually all $.50 for paperback and $1.00 for hardback.
 More desirable books are very rarely above $2-$3.
 I just found two Dear America Diaries for $2 each for Brayden to read.
 My kids each pick out a book they want every time we go and they have so much fun that only costs me like $3!
-Another place I like to get children’s books (and tons of cute kids’ clothes) is the Kids Everywear Consignment Events here in North Carolina.
 Be sure to check out your local thrift stores and look for consignment events!

 The Dolly Parton Imagination Library